We found some Nha Trang spots that weren’t overrun with tourists during the month we lived there.

-Nha Trang attracts throngs of Russian and Chinese tourists for a good reason – it’s a gorgeous Vietnamese beach city with the longest coastal walkway and park system I’ve seen on our travels so far.
-But I consider the most intriguing finds to be away from those tourists and where they congregate.
+This southern Vietnamese coastal city attracts throngs of Russian and Chinese tourists for a good reason – it’s a gorgeous place with the longest coastal walkway and park system I’ve seen on our travels so far.

 The following four alternatives to those touristy spots are better, in my view, because they still are in Nha Trang, but they are far enough from crowds that you won’t hear random bits of Russian or Chinese conversations.

 1. Bach Dang Park instead of Tran Phu (and Central Park)

 Locals go here to barbecue and swim, as there are no restaurants or chairs on the beach.
 Bring your towel, and buy a snack at a small family-run shop across the street from the park.
 Sunscreen and hat are good ideas, since there is no shade on the beach – but you can find shade up in the park, adjacent to the beach.

 Bach Dang Park and beach are in town – you don’t need a day trip or half a day to get to a beach outside the city limits, such as Doc Let.
 When we went, Doc Let was covered in plastic beyond the restaurant zone.
 But Bach Dang is cleaned by Nha Trang city crews.

 I felt comfortable enough to take a quick topless dip because no one was too close to us on the beach at the time.
 Also, we could float away to our heart’s content, because no one was near us in the water